 From what I understand this is where I am supposed to share with you my favorite food, color, holiday and hobby.
 I have also taken notes from other blogs and discovered this is also the place for me to share with you about how my life is so dreamy and therefore make you wish you were me.
 Blah, blah, blah!

 So take a deep breath and relax.
-I am just like you and so in this lil ol’ space of mine, you will not find perfection, but instead a bunch of unfiltered life where I share with you all of the messy, amazing, humorous, and sometimes downright ugly parts of being married while unexpectedly raising a foster child and battling infertility.
-It is real.
+I am just like you and so in this lil ol’ space of mine, you will not find perfection, but instead a bunch of unfiltered life where I share with you all of the messy, amazing, humorous, and sometimes downright ugly parts of being married while unexpectedly facing infertility, and raising our 7 year-old daughter whom we adopted through foster care on July 7, 2017.
+This blog is real.
 It is genuine.
 It is transparent.
 It is me.
 But what about me?
-Who is this woman behind the blog?

-My husband and I have been married for 8 amazing years and we yearn for our own children; however due to Polycystic Ovarian Syndrome (PCOS), we are “challenged” in the fertility department.
-Over the course of four years, the doctors have given me a 3% chance of conceiving on my own but I know that God is bigger than PCOS or any other doctor’s report, and so through Jesus, I have the faith to believe that despite the odds, I have a 100% chance of having my own biological children.
+All joking aside, my husband and I have been married for 12 amazing years and we yearn for our own biological children; however due to Polycystic Ovarian Syndrome (PCOS), we are “challenged” in the fertility department.
+Over the course of six years, the doctors have given me a 3% chance of conceiving on my own but I know that God is bigger than PCOS or any other doctor’s report, and so through Jesus, I have faith to believe that despite the odds, I have a 100% chance of having my own biological children.
 Can I get an amen?!

 As a way to keep myself from going crazy as I

-But before I go, I want to thank you for stopping by and I encourage you to like this page on Facebook.
-Why?
-So that you can get all of my recent posts, encouraging words, and chances to win my random giveaways delivered right to your news feed.
+I want to thank you for stopping by and I encourage you to take a peek at “Our Infertility Story” to get all of the juicy details of our failed IVF cycle, early miscarriage and how I was given the promise of a son (Josiah).
+I also encourage you to hop on over to Facebook and like my page so that you can get all of my recent posts, encouraging words, and chances to win giveaway’s delivered right to your news feed.
 Until then, me and my hunk-a-burnin-love say…